GlueOps/terraform-module-kubernetes-hashicorp-vault-initialization/README.md

 ### Requirements:
+- You should be using this within the context of https://github.com/GlueOps/admiral
 - Before you start have a connection to your kubernetes cluster.
 Make sure that you can run this command and all the vault-[0-2] pods running:

 `kubectl get pods -n glueops-core-vault`